KaveIO/Eskapade/docs/source/package_structure.rst

 .. image:: ../images/eskapade_architecture.png

-The example we just discuscced generally shows how the framework works.
+The example we just discussed generally shows how the framework works.
 The steps it takes are the following:

-  - run_eskapade.py runs the macro file,
+  - eskapade_run runs the macro file,
   - Macros (python file) contain Chains,
   - Chains (python object) contains Links,
   - Links (python class) contain analysis code.